Why today’s leaders must adapt to a changing landscape

 As businesses continue to evolve and adapt to changing trends, leaders must reflect and embody this transformation.
 An in-depth study from Gallup revealed that approximately 7 out of 10 employees are unengaged at work.
 44% of new hires leave within 18 months.
 89% are due to poor culture fit and 80% were dissatisfied with their direct manager.
 Turnover costs are estimated to be 100%-300% of the base salary of the replaced employee.

-But there are even more compelling reasons for today’s business leaders to embrace this new way: Companies with a strong DEIB culture attract, hire, develop and retain talent at a far higher rate than companies who do not.
+But there are even more compelling reasons for today’s business leaders to embrace this new way: Companies with a inclusive cultures attract, hire, develop and retain talent at a far higher rate than companies who do not.
 They build a stronger pipeline of leadership talent and have stronger succession planning.
 They have increased engagement, collaboration, and innovation among their employees, ultimately leading to a better business product.
 Companies with inclusive cultures have 22% lower turnover rates, 22% greater productivity, 27% higher profitability, and 39% higher customer satisfaction.

 Why Leaders Must Adapt.
 The leaders of tomorrow have already arrived.